viviRbi/vyNote/readme.md

 	- Java convert code into Java Bytecode and sent to Java Virtual mechine which resides in the RAM of any operating system.
 JMV recognizes its platform and convert that bytecode into that platform native machine code
 - Java comes up with garbage collected by default:
 	- In C and C++, programmer is responsible for both the creation and destruction of objects.
 If programmer forget, the application suffer from memory leaks.
 Method like free() in C and delete() in C++ will perform garbage collector
-	- In Java, Gabarge colloector happens automatically.
-Over the life time of a Java application, some objects will no longer needed.
+	- In Java, Gabarge collector happens automatically.
+Over the life time of a Java application, some objects will no longer needed, .
 At that time the heap memory consist of 2 object types: Live & Dead.
 The Garbage Collector find these unused obj and free up the memory
 - Java has the 2nd fastest compiler (JIT - Just in Time)
 - Java support multithreaded (parallel programming) which makes the program runs faster which is more preferable in the market.
 	- By default all Java thread is single threaded.
 To enable multi-thread, we have 2 ways: